 The primary goal of our paper was to quantify the importance of imperfect competition in the US construction industry by estimating the size of rents earned by American firms and workers.
 To obtain a comprehensive measure of the total rents and to understand its sources, we took into account that rents arise due to both wage markdowns and price markups.
 We found that American construction firms have significant wage-setting and price-setting power.
 Wages are marked down 20 percent relative to the marginal revenue product while prices are marked up 16 percent relative to the marginal cost of production.
+Together, wage-setting power and price-setting power interact to generate a total markdown on wages of 31 percent relative to the wages the firm would pay if it faced perfectly elastic labor supply and product demand.
 This imperfect competition generates a considerable amount of rents, more than three-fourths of which is captured by the firms.
-The incentives of firms to mark down wages and reduce employment due to wage-setting power are attenuated by their price-setting power in the product market.
+Comparative statics reveal that the incentives of firms to mark down wages and reduce employment due to wage-setting power are attenuated by their price-setting power in the product market.